evanlalo/yard_games_api/README.md

 ## Getting Started
 To run the app, ensure that Laravel is fully installed on your machine.

 You then have two options for running the application.
-To run locally on your machine ensure you have access to a MySQL database.
-Update database connection settings in the root [env file](/.env).
+To run locally on your machine ensure you have access to a Postgres database.
+Update database connection settings as needed in the root [env file](/.env).
+Refer to [to the example env](/.env.example) for help.

 1. Seed your database with `php artisan migrate:fresh --seed`.
    * Take note of the token that gets outputed to the console if wanting to test with a REST client like Postman.